ezEngine/docs-src/pages/getting-started/faq.md

 ## Scripting with AngelScript

-We have an [AngelScript (TODO)](../docs/custom-code/angelscript/angelscript-overview.md) binding which is pretty decent.
+We have an [AngelScript](../docs/custom-code/angelscript/angelscript-overview.md) binding which is pretty decent.
 The entire game logic in the [Testing Chambers](../samples/testing-chambers.md) project is done with this.

 ## Terrain